Thanks for visiting 🙂

 Knitting guilds history, the first knitting guilds in Europe were set up during the Middle Ages, and for men only.
-Men knitting history covers the 1200s-1700s.
+Men's knitting history covers the 1200s-1700s.

 If young men wanted to work in a guild and become a Master Knitter, well, needless to say, it was a huge commitment.
-They would spend 6 years training.
+They would spend six years in training.

-Three years spent as an apprentice and the remaining 3 years spent traveling to different countries in search of new techniques and patterns.
+Three years spent as an apprentice and the remaining three years spent traveling to different countries in search of new techniques and patterns.

 To Knitters like you and us, that seems like the dream life.
 Provided it was in our century of course. 🙂 As you already may know, Middle-age guilds weren’t exactly a walk in the park.

-After finishing those 6 long years of study, the apprentice would return home and undergo an exam to finally gain entrance.
-The exam consisted of having to make a felted cap, a pair of stockings or gloves, a shirt or waistcoat and the ultimate and most time-consuming item: A knitted carpet!
+After finishing those six long years of study, the apprentice would return home and undergo an exam to gain entrance finally.
+The text consisted of having to make a felted cap, a pair of stockings or gloves, a shirt or waistcoat and the ultimate and most time-consuming item: A knitted carpet!

-Apprentices had 13 weeks to complete the exam, then they would be judged on your mastery, artistry and good taste.
-Phew, glad you don’t have to do that nowadays!
+Apprentices had 13 weeks to complete the exam; then they would be judged on your mastery, artistry and good taste.
+Phew, I'm glad the tests in my education weren't that intense. 🙂

 The mechanical knitting machine or the stocking frame invented in 1589 and improved over the course of time.

 The English city of Nottingham was a big producer of machine knitted lace.
 The city’s profits grew with the invention of portable circular knitting machines.